emhayki/Mesh-Tool/README.md

 8. **Visualise the Mesh:** Display the refined mesh using the plotMesh method.
 To view node numbers, use `obj.plotMesh('nodes');`, to see element numbers, use `obj.plotMesh('elements');`, or to display both, use `obj.plotMesh('nodes', 'elements');`.

+The runnable code for this example is provided in `example1.m`.

 ## Examples
 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests with bug fixes, improvements, or new features.